stungeye/Learning-Android-Development/README.md

 * Currently I'm trying to figure out why my listview is re-created (causing the RSS feed to be refetched) after I use the up button from the webview, where it's not re-created if I use the HW back button.
 (The answer was to set the parent activity's `launchMode` to `singleTop` in the manifest.
 [Details here](https://developer.android.com/training/implementing-navigation/ancestral.html).

+**2018-03-28** - Continuing work on the RSS assignment / Winnipeg New App

+* Because I plan to launch this app to the app store I wanted a user friendly way to monitor my exception and app crashes.
+I've decided to test out [BugSnag](http://bugsnag.com) integration.
+Setup and integration was really simple.
+All caught and uncaught exceptions are now being funneled to BugSnap.
+I'll probably set up a Slack channel so that I can get exception notifications via Slack.

+* I'm now testing for internet connectivity in multiple places.
+To do this I extracted my `isNetworkConnected()` into a helper class and made it a static method.
+In the same class I've made a static method to display a "No Internet" alert dialog.